anistone9/team-profile-generator/README.md

 Clone the repository in GitHub, and install Node.js.
 Additionally, this application requires fs module and inquirer (version 8.2.4 used in this case), as well as jest (npm install -D jest).

 # Usage
 To use this Team-Profile Generator, open the integrated terminal in Visual Studio Code, and type 'node index.'
 Next, follow the suite of questions and provide answers for each one.
 When done going through all the questions, a message for 'Successfully created index.html file' is displayed.
-The generated HTML file includes a header and a card for each role on the team.
+The generated HTML file includes a header and a card for each team member.
 Each card includes a title, employee ID, and email address.
 The Engineer cards also include the GitHub username and link, while the Intern card includes the name of the school.
 Clicking the email address in a card opens the default email program, with the card email address in the TO field.
 Clicking the GitHub link opens that GitHub profile in a new tab.

 ## Demo